sassoftware/viya4-monitoring-kubernetes/samples/README.md

 * [azure-deployment](azure-deployment) - Deploys on Microsoft Azure Kubernetes Service (AKS)
 * [azure-monitor](azure-monitor) - Enables Azure Monitor to collect metrics
 from SAS Viya components
-* [external-alertmanager](external-alertmanager) - Configures a central external Alert Manager instance
+* [external-alertmanager](external-alertmanager) - Configures a central external Alertmanager instance
 * [generic-base](generic-base) - Does not support a specific scenario, but provides a full set of customization files with comments
 * [ingress](ingress) - Deploys using host-based or path-based ingress
 * [min-logging](min-logging) - Provides a minimal logging configuration for dev or test environments